drew-chen/boundless/docs/INSTALLATION.md

 ## Prerequisites
   * create a dedeciate Google gmail account (with Firebase enabled)
+  * Use google chrome to maange access to Firebase (will inherit browser credentials during the installation
   * a computer to build the the boundless application (**build computer**)
     * will need access to a bash terminal with GNU make installed.
   * a computer server to serve up the application (**server computer**) - could use also firebase hosting, the build computer or another dedicated server (e.g., running Apache server)